 Kidney cancer is a disease in which cancer cells grow in the kidneys.
 The kidneys are two bean-shaped organs.
 They are located just above the waist, on each side of the spine.
 Their main function is to filter the blood and produce urine.

-There are two main types of kidney cancer: Wilms tumor, which occurs mainly in children, and renal cell carcinoma in adults.
+There are 2 main types of kidney cancer: Wilms tumor, which occurs mainly in children, and renal cell carcinoma in adults.
 The cells that line the ureter may also give rise to transitional cell cancer, and the connective tissues of the kidney may produce sarcomas, which are rare.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.